 I was staring down seven gun barrels aimed at my head.

-Dread welled up in my chest and my stomach twists into knots.
+Dread welled up in my chest.
 There were eight men squished up in my small kitchen.
 But only one had my heart sinking to my foot.

 The King of New York.

-He was the type of man you’d see on the cover of magazines under ‘The Most Eligible Bachelor’ or on a Most Wanted poster with lipstick stains under his picture.
+He was the type of man you’d see on the cover of magazines or on a Most Wanted poster with lipstick stains under his picture.
 He was dressed in a dark suit that covered what I’m sure would be nothing less than immaculance underneath.
 Dark curly hair, short on the sides and full at the top.
 A sharp jaw and green eyes reflected the danger, power and influence he exuded.
-He was everything my mother warned me to steer clear of and here he was, in my kitchen with glass shards at his feet.
+He was everything my mother warned me to steer clear of and here he was, in my kitchen with glass shards at his feet, filling up my already matchbox of a kitchen with all of him.

-“Drop your guns, men,” Enzo’s voice was smooth, like silk just before it wraps around your neck and chokes the life out of you.
-“You know better than to shoot the host.
-That’s just disrespectful.”
+“My apologies, cara mia,” Enzo’s voice was smooth, like silk just before it wraps around your neck and chokes the life out of you.
+“For coming unannounced.
+Under different circumstances I can assure you, we Italians are much more respectable.”

-Slowly the men lower their guns and I don’t follow suit.
-I’m not stupid.
+Slowly the men lower their guns after his silent command but I don’t follow suit.

-“I feel obligated to tell you, Ms Alvarez, you’re outnumbered severely.
-This could end in two ways; you lower your gun, be a good little girl and give me what I want... or you go out my way.
+“I should remind you, Ms. Alvarez, you’re outnumbered severely.
+This could end in two ways; you lower your gun, be a good girl and give me what I want... or you go out my way.
 And I promise you, I don’t have a reputation of being gentle so don’t expect me to spare you any.”

 I look around.
 I was surrounded, there were no exits.
 No way to run.
 This is where it ends.